Centrora/centroradocs/config-firewall-settings-v7.rst

 Filter mode works differently from Blocking mode and in a more friendly way for front-end users.
 This mode focuses more on filtering and cleaning malicious requests/queries instead of blocking the IPs thoroughly.
 Under this mode, all suspicious activities will be silently filter and are not able to enter the website, meanwhile, it will not block the user IPs to avoid the confusion for users who make false positives.

-However, it is important to note that this mode will still block users who perform attacks including:
+However, it is important to note that this mode will still block users who perform attacks including,
   1. Spamming
   2. Using malicious user agents
   3. Malicious file uploads